The Great God Pan: Plot

-Clarke agrees, somewhat unwillingly, to bear witness to a strange experiment performed by his friend, Dr. Raymond.
-The ultimate goal of the doctor is to open the mind of a patient so that they may experience the spiritual world, an experience he notes the ancients called "seeing the great god Pan".
-He performs the experiment, which involves minor brain surgery, on a young woman named Mary.
+In late 19th century Wales, Clarke agrees, somewhat unwillingly, to bear witness to a strange experiment performed by his friend, Dr. Raymond.
+The ultimate goal of the doctor is to open the mind of a patient so that she may experience the spiritual world, an experience he notes the ancients called "seeing the great god Pan".
+He performs the experiment, which involves minor brain surgery, on a teenager named Mary.
 She awakens from the operation awed and terrified but quickly becomes "a hopeless idiot".

-Years later, Clarke learns of a beautiful but sinister girl named Helen Vaughan, who is reported to have caused a series of mysterious happenings in her town.
-She spends much of her time in the woods near her house, and takes other children on prolonged twilight rambles in the countryside that disturb the parents of the town.
-One day, a young boy stumbles across her "playing on the grass with a 'strange naked man,"; the boy becomes hysterical and later, after seeing a Roman statue of a satyr's head, becomes permanently feeble-minded.
-Helen also forms an unusually close friendship with a neighbour girl, Rachel, whom she leads several times into the woods.
+Years later, Clarke learns of a beautiful but sinister girl named Helen Vaughan, reportedly an orphan who has been sent by a distant relative to live with a family in a small Welsh town, where she is reported to have caused a series of mysterious happenings.
+She spends much of her time in the woods near her house, and takes other children on prolonged twilight rambles in the countryside that disturb their parents.
+One day, a young boy stumbles across Helen "playing on the grass with a 'strange naked man"; the boy becomes hysterical and later, after seeing a Roman statue of a satyr's head, is left with a permanent intellectual disability.
+Helen also forms an unusually close friendship with a neighbour, Rachel, whom she leads several times into the woods.
 On one occasion Rachel returns home distraught, half-naked and rambling.
-Shortly after an explanation to her mother that is unrevealed to the reader, Rachel returns to the woods and disappears forever.
+Shortly after an explanation to her mother that is unrevealed to the reader but instills great revulsion in Clarke, Rachel returns to the woods and disappears forever.
 Clarke relates these events in a book he is writing entitled Memoirs to Prove the Existence of the Devil.